What is a car insurance deductible?

 Frequently asked questions

-There are a few different coverages on your policy that could respond to you hitting another vehicle when you are at-fault for the accident.
-Your bodily injury liability and property damage liability will pay for the damages to the other party, and those coverages do not have a deductible.
-But if you have collision coverage and you want the insurance company to step in to cover the repairs to your vehicle, you will have to pay your collision deductible.
+There are a few different coverage types on your policy that could kick in if you are deemed at fault for an accident where you hit another car.
+Your bodily injury liability and property damage liability would pay for the damages to the other party and their vehicle, and those coverage types do not have a deductible.
+However, if you have collision coverage and want the insurance company to step in to cover the repairs to your vehicle, you would have to pay your collision deductible.

 This depends on the circumstances.
-If the accident was the other driver’s fault, their liability coverage should pay for your damages and you should not have to pay a deductible.
+If the accident was the other driver’s fault, their liability coverage should pay for your damages, and you should not have to pay a deductible.
 However, if the other driver is uninsured or underinsured, you may be responsible for paying a deductible depending on how your coverage applies to cover the expenses.
-If you are hit by another driver whose insurance company denies the claim, or if you are involved in a complicated claim that is taking a long time to be settled, you can use your collision coverage to pay for your damages.
-Your insurance company will pay for your damages, minus your deductible, and then ask the at-fault driver’s insurer to pay the money back in a process called subrogation.
+If you are hit by another driver whose insurance company denies the claim, or if you are involved in a complicated claim that is taking a long time to be settled, you could use your collision coverage to pay for your damages.
+Your insurance company would pay for your damages, minus your deductible, and then ask the at-fault driver’s insurer to pay the money back in a process called subrogation.